keylimesoda/MaddenAmp/trunk/readme.txt

 3. FEATURES
 ===========

+* (NEW) Thanks to zentrarium we now have the ability to set team Captains!!!
+Available in the Franchise menu option when loading a franchise file.

 * (NEw) Support for Madden 2004 files.
 (Only tested with Roster files at the moment, due to me not having any franchise files)